-Adelaide, Australia | Woods: maple, cherry and red oak
+Adelaide, Australia | Woods: Hard maple, cherry and red oak

 Ivana Taylor is a designer based in Adelaide, Australia.
 She completed a Bachelor of Design/ Art Education at UNSW, Sydney in 2018 and the Associate Program in the Furniture Studio at JamFactory Contemporary Craft & Design, Adelaide in 2020.
 Through her practice, she explores the relationship between textiles and timber.
 Most recently, Taylor shifted her focus from surface design to large-scale sculptural, woven, knotted or wrapped three-dimensional objects and furniture.
 She is represented by Gallery Sally Dan-Cuthbert.

 “I was interested in how differently people talk about their experiences of isolation.
 I didn’t feel that mine was wholly negative and I found it required more complicated reflection to figure out exactly how much the situation has taught us.”